Fidela-keziah/gallery/README.md

 # My-Gallery

-There is a better way to Travel the world through the eyes of photograher.}, 14th April 2021
+There is a better way to Travel the world through the eyes of photograher.},14th April 2021
 ## Author
 Fidela-Keziah